-The Entrepreneurship Fellows program brings together talented Smith School students to create an entrepreneurial chemistry that will stimulate the creation and growth of new high-potential enterprises.
-The Entrepreneurship Fellows program is a special, selective track of the general business major, providing four dedicated entrepreneurship courses which prepare students to develop great ideas into viable business ventures.
+The Entrepreneurship Fellows program brings together talented Smith School students to create entrepreneurial chemistry that will stimulate the creation and growth of new high-potential enterprises.
+The Entrepreneurship Fellows program is offered to Smith School Shady Grove students who are majoring in management.
+This program provides three dedicated entrepreneurship courses that prepare students to develop great ideas into viable business ventures.

 Curriculum: Two-year Program